 The COVID-19 pandemic lockdown increased the demand for food relief as many welfare and community service agencies closed their doors across Warrnambool and the South West Victoria region.
 This left the most vulnerable in the community with a reduced level of support.
 WWNH, in partnership with Lifeline Direct and Warrnambool Foodshare, developed a Food Relief Outreach Strategy, identifying vulnerable populations and communities.

 Food Relief and Wellbeing check

-55 households received food hampers174 people including children received food hamper19 of those participants identified as pensioners, 91 as Aboriginal and/or Torres Strait Islander and 36 as to having a disability.
+55 households received food hampers 174 people including children received food hamper as Aboriginal and/or Torres Strait Islander and 36 as having a disability.